kymatio/kymatio/README.md

 ## NumPy

-To explicitly call the `numpy` frontend, run:
+To explicitly call the NumPy frontend, run:

 ```
 from kymatio.numpy import Scattering2D